skupperproject/benchdog/README.md

 - **BENCHDOG_PORT** - The port to connect to (the default is benchmark specific)
 - **BENCHDOG_DURATION** - The time in seconds to run the test (default 60)
 - **BENCHDOG_ITERATIONS** - The number of repeated runs for each scenario (default 1).
-If this is more than 1, the high median by average latency is reported.
+If greater than 1, the high median result selected by average latency is reported.
 - **BENCHDOG_SCENARIOS** - A comma-separated list of
   `<connections>:<rate>` pairs, where `<connections>` is the number of concurrent client connections and `<rate>` is the number of